 2. Language That Grabs Attention

 The headline used in comms can make or break whether anyone reads it.
-A third of people choose to open emails based on subject line alone.
+A third of people choose to open emails based on the subject line alone.

 Liven up headlines with some humor to ensure messages get opened.
 Keep an ear to the ground for trending topics in the workplace and try incorporating these into the comms.
 Interesting, topical comms also have a better chance of being remembered and shared across the workplace.